rollup/rollup/docs/plugin-development/index.md

 const PROXY_SUFFIX = '?inject-polyfill-proxy';

 function injectPolyfillPlugin() {
 	return {
 		name: 'inject-polyfill',
 		async resolveId(source, importer, options) {
 			if (source === POLYFILL_ID) {
-        // It is important that side effects are always respected for polyfills,
+				// It is important that side effects are always respected
+				// for polyfills, otherwise using
-        // otherwise using "treeshake.moduleSideEffects: false" may prevent the
+				// "treeshake.moduleSideEffects: false" may prevent the
 				// polyfill from being included.
 				return { id: POLYFILL_ID, moduleSideEffects: true };
 			}
 			if (options.isEntry) {
 				// Determine what the actual entry would have been.
-We need "skipSelf"
+We need
-        // to avoid an infinite loop.
+				// "skipSelf" to avoid an infinite loop. const resolution = await this.resolve(source, importer, {
-        const resolution = await this.resolve(source, importer, { skipSelf: true, ...options });
+					skipSelf: true,
+					...options
+				});
-        // If it cannot be resolved or is external, just return it so that
+				// If it cannot be resolved or is external, just return it
-        // Rollup can display an error
-        if (!resolution || resolution.external) return resolution;
+				// so that Rollup can display an error if (!resolution || resolution.external) return resolution;
-        // In the load hook of the proxy, we need to know if the entry has a
+				// In the load hook of the proxy, we need to know if the
-        // default export.
-There, however, we no longer have the full
+				// entry has a default export.
+There, however, we no longer
-        // "resolution" object that may contain meta-data from other plugins
+				// have the full "resolution" object that may contain
-        // that is only added on first load.
+				// meta-data from other plugins that is only added on first
+				// load.
 Therefore we trigger loading here. const moduleInfo = await this.load(resolution);
-        // We need to make sure side effects in the original entry point
+				// We need to make sure side effects in the original entry
-        // are respected even for treeshake.moduleSideEffects: false.
+				// point are respected even for
+				// treeshake.moduleSideEffects: false. "moduleSideEffects"
-        // "moduleSideEffects" is a writable property on ModuleInfo. moduleInfo.moduleSideEffects = true;
+				// is a writable property on ModuleInfo. moduleInfo.moduleSideEffects = true;
-        // It is important that the new entry does not start with \0 and
+				// It is important that the new entry does not start with
-        // has the same directory as the original one to not mess up
+				// \0 and has the same directory as the original one to not
-        // relative external import generation.
-Also keeping the name and
+				// mess up relative external import generation.
+Also
-        // just adding a "?query" to the end ensures that preserveModules
+				// keeping the name and just adding a "?query" to the end
-        // will generate the original entry name for this entry. return `${resolution.id}${PROXY_SUFFIX}`;
+				// ensures that preserveModules will generate the original
+				// entry name for this entry.
+				return `${resolution.id}${PROXY_SUFFIX}`;
 			}
 			return null;
 		},
 		load(id) {
 			if (id === POLYFILL_ID) {
 				// Replace with actual polyfill
 				return "console.log('polyfill');";
 			}
 			if (id.endsWith(PROXY_SUFFIX)) {
 				const entryId = id.slice(0, -PROXY_SUFFIX.length);
-        // We know ModuleInfo.hasDefaultExport is reliable because we awaited
+				// We know ModuleInfo.hasDefaultExport is reliable because
-        // this.load in resolveId
+				// we awaited this.load in resolveId
 				const { hasDefaultExport } = this.getModuleInfo(entryId);
 				let code =
-          `import ${JSON.stringify(POLYFILL_ID)};` + `export * from ${JSON.stringify(entryId)};`;
+					`import ${JSON.stringify(POLYFILL_ID)};` +
+					`export * from ${JSON.stringify(entryId)};`;
-        // Namespace reexports do not reexport default, so we need special
+				// Namespace reexports do not reexport default, so we need
-        // handling here
+				// special handling here
 				if (hasDefaultExport) {
 					code += `export { default } from ${JSON.stringify(entryId)};`;
 				}
 				return code;
 			}
 			return null;
 		}
 	};
 }
 ```